What majors and minors are offered?

 What are the admission requirements for the program?

 The admission requirements for economics are the same as those required by the institution.
-Applicants for the political science and public affairs major must have a GPA of 2.0 and complete PSC 101 and English 104 with a grade of C or higher.
+Applicants for the political science major must have a GPA of 2.0 and complete PSC 101 and English 104 with a grade of C or higher.
 The program is academically challenging and requires students to take the prerequisite courses to polish reading, writing and analytical thinking skills.

 What is the typical class size?